Skip to content

 • Per-room per-month equivalent = annual lift ÷ rooms ÷ 12.

-Background reading on hotel-technology ROI ranges: Hotel Tech Report industry trends.
+Background reading on hotel-technology ROI ranges.
 Use that as context for choosing your own assumed uplift; do not assume any specific number.
+Hotel Tech Report.

 Switching from GuestRevu to Guestivo

-• GuestRevu exports survey responses and review-history data via its admin; the Guestivo onboarding ingests this and continues review collection without a gap.
+• GuestRevu exports survey responses and review-history data via its admin; treat that as reputation history, not as a workflow Guestivo can replace natively today.

 • Properties on GuestRevu's free Lite tier should weigh whether the migration is worth it; if review collection is the only workflow needed, staying on Lite is editorially honest.